 The following FAQs are designed to help you interpret VB100 certification results and to give you insight into how the VB100 certification programme is set up and runs.

 Any product that meets the VB100 certification criteria can be assumed to have a good ability to detect the most common variety of threats, and to do so without many false alarms.

 To understand the figures, consider our testing process.
 We expose each tested product to various threats and non-threats to measure its malware detection capabilities, along with its ability to avoid false alarms.
-These test cases are assigned to three case sets: the Certification Set and the Diversity Set contain threats; the Clean Set contains non-threat cases.
+These test cases are assigned to two case sets: the Certification Set contains threats and the Clean Set contains non-threat cases.

 In the context of VB100, 'static detection' means that we don’t actually execute malicious or clean test cases, but rather we 'show them' to the tested products.
 While this has several benefits, the coverage such testing provides is limited.

 In practical terms, VB100 static testing offers greater statistical relevance than dynamic tests.

 Simply put, the better the approximation of a real-world infection chain, the more resource-intensive each test case becomes.
 This often proves to be a limiting factor in the number of test cases a lab can evaluate.